nusnlp/PRS/README.md

 bash run_best_of_N.eval_mode.sh
 ```

+For PReS, you will get two files of responses.
+You can combine them with `combine_for_tree_search.py`.

 ## Requirements

 1. Install `vLLM`: We use vLLM to fasten model sampling, so you have to install vLLM from [here](https://docs.vllm.ai/en/latest/getting_started/installation.html).